-Terms of our management agreements vary, but we earn a management fee, which is a based on the profits of the hotel.
+Terms of our management agreements vary, but we earn a management fee that is typically composed of a base management fee, which is a percentage of the revenues of the hotel, and an incentive management fee, which is based on the profits of the hotel.
 Our management agreements also typically include reimbursement of costs of operations (both direct and indirect).
 Such agreements are generally for initial periods of 20 to 30 years, with options for us to renew for up to 50 or more additional years.
 Our lease agreements also vary, but may include fixed annual rentals plus additional rentals based on a percentage of annual revenues in excess of a fixed amount.
-Many of our Operating Agreements are subordinated to mortgages or other liens securing indebtedness of the owners.
 Many of our Operating Agreements also permit the owners to terminate the agreement if we do not meet certain performance metrics and financial returns fail to meet defined levels for a period of time and we have not cured such deficiencies.
-In certain circumstances, some of our management agreements allow owners to convert company-operated properties to franchised properties under our
+In certain circumstances, some of our management agreements allow owners to convert company-operated properties to franchised properties under our brands.